Thinking Beyond Borders: Management of Extended Business Travelers

-The main goals of the social security treaties are to make sure the working time in one country/jurisdiction is valid towards the minimum working period for retirement purposes in the other country/jurisdiction, to allow the cooperation between Brazil and overseas authorities in enforcing their respective laws, and to guarantee the individual’s rights.
+The main goals of the social security treaties are to make sure the working time in one country/territory is valid towards the minimum working period for retirement purposes in the other country/territory, to allow the cooperation between Brazil and overseas authorities in enforcing their respective laws, and to guarantee the individual’s rights.
 There are several questions on whether such treaties are effective in avoiding social security taxation.

 Resident taxpayers are required to pay income tax on their worldwide income on a monthly cash basis.
-Resident taxpayers are subject to a withholding tax system on their Brazilian-sourced income based on a progressive tax table.
-They are also subject to the Brazilian monthly income tax on the sum of their offshore income (wages, compensation, interests, dividends, rental income, capital gains, etc.) and to file annual Brazilian income tax returns.
+Resident taxpayers are subject to a withholding tax system on their Brazilian-sourced employment income based on a progressive tax table.
+They are also subject to the Brazilian monthly income tax on the sum of their offshore income (wages, compensation, dividends, rental income, capital gains, etc.) and to file annual Brazilian income tax returns.

 This tax is also calculated based on a progressive tax table.
 The payment has to be made up to the last business day of the following month.

-In addition to Brazil’s domestic arrangements that provide relief from international double taxation, Brazil has entered into double taxation treaties with approximately 29 countries/jurisdictions to prevent double taxation and allow cooperation between Brazil and overseas tax authorities in enforcing their respective tax laws.
+In addition to Brazil’s domestic arrangements that provide relief from international double taxation, Brazil has entered into double taxation treaties with approximately 29 countries/territories to prevent double taxation and allow cooperation between Brazil and overseas tax authorities in enforcing their respective tax laws.

 Reciprocity of treatment is also admissible between Brazil and the US, the UK, and Germany.
 In order to apply for foreign tax credits from other countries, the taxpayer should be able to prove the reciprocal treatment from the other country.
 The Brazilian Tax Authorities.

 There is the potential that a permanent establishment (PE) could be created as a result of extended business travel, but this would depend on the type of services performed and the level of authority the employee has.